sentimony/sentimony-jekyll/_posts/releases/2011-01-10-va-tempo-syndicate.md

 mastered_by: <a href='http://overdreamstudio.com' target='_blank'>Overdream Studio</a>
 ---

-Sentimony Records team is proud to introduce you label's ninth release and our two years labor - psychedelic music compialtion entitled «Tempo Syndicate».
+Sentimony Records team is proud to introduce you label's ninth release and our two years labor - psychedelic music compilation entitled «Tempo Syndicate».

 This new release contains 12 unique tracks of crystal clear psychedelic sound with deep bass vibration, spellbinding shaman rhythms and innovative ideas.

-We reccomend to listen this new CD in the evening and at night-time, especially at open space away from the city limits.
+We recommend to listen this new CD in the evening and at night-time, especially at open space away from the city limits.

 Have a nice dive! ;)